How do national credentials benefit you?

 Through the NCCER accreditation, ATS trainees learn curricula which allow the students to be Nationally credentialed by NCCER and receive credentials from NCCER.

 All ATS instructors are credentialed by NCCER.
-This credentialed requires the instructors to complete the NCCER Instructor Certification Training Program (ICTP) and follow all NCCER accreditation standards when teaching NCCER curricula.
-ATS also employ's a NCCER Master Trainer who has received additional training and credentials from NCCER.
+This credential requires the instructors to complete the NCCER Instructor Certification Training Program (ICTP) and follow all NCCER accreditation standards when teaching NCCER curricula.
+ATS also employs two NCCER Master Trainers who have received additional training and credentials from NCCER.

 National Commission For The Certification of Crane Operator (NCCCO)